 For restaurant franchisees, developing, maintaining, and remodeling their buildings can be as important to business success as the rest of daily operations.
-Over my 30 years of experience designing, drafting, and project coordinating, I’ve found there are a few critical factors that can significantly determine the success of a restaurant architecture project.
+Over my 30 years of experience in design and project management of commercial real estate projects, I’ve found there are a few critical factors that can significantly determine the success of a restaurant architecture project.

 1. Get in the Zone

 While most higher-end restaurant franchises have prototype architecture that can theoretically be placed on any site, in reality, city and municipal zoning regulations can greatly affect the usability of a given site.
 As architects, we perform a lot of due diligence with the city or municipality to understand zoning issues for site and exterior building design, and more.